DKchemistry/DeepDocking-PyTorch/README.md

 Professor Gentile and I found the differences in performance minor, though we caution neither runs are seeded.
 Thereafter we worked on other potential model architectures that are on going.

 Recently, there was some encouragement to have this implementation functional on our machines across the semi-automated phases and this is currently in progress.
+I hope this maybe useful directly if you are in a similar position with respect to computing environments, or is extensible for your needs!
+I have tried to keep SLURM headers in the shell scripts, but their useability is not tested.
+Generally, they are bypassed, and `jobid_writer.py` is given a "dummy" argument such that it runs.

 ## Documentation

-Hopefully, we can upload a pre-prepared library that we have enumerated that is being used in testing, as well as the project directory that my current testing corresponds too.
-The initial library preparation and fingerprinting are unchanged from the original implementation (though due licensing differences, alternative software is used in stereochemical enumeration and protonation).
+Hopefully, I can upload a pre-prepared library that we have enumerated that was used in our earlier implentation of tensorflow code, that is currently being used in testing the pytorch implementation.
+The project directory that my current testing corresponds too.
+Briefly, we used an initial ~35M diversity subset of Enamine REAL Lead-Like, which totals to 66M post-library preparation steps as described on the original Deep Docking GitHub.
+Our  library preparation and fingerprinting are unchanged from the original implementation with respect to intent.
+Though, due licensing differences, alternative software is used in [stereochemical enumeration](http://www.mayachemtools.org/docs/scripts/html/RDKitEnumerateStereoisomers.html) and [protonation](https://www.schrodinger.com/platform/products/epik/).

+The following documentation contains examples that reference this library and gives the arguments I have used as examples to hopefully make using the code more straightforward.

 `phase_1.sh` is unchanged with respect to the underlying scripts, just bypasses SLURM.